Important Dates

 Program Description

 The goal of the Harvard Integrated Life Sciences (HILS) Preview Weekend is to provide an in-person academic professional development and community building experience for prospective HILS PhD program applicants who have not previously had the opportunity to visit Harvard and become familiar with its programs and resources.
-Core to the mission of the HILS Preview Weekend is the promotion of equity, diversity, inclusion, and belonging in STEM.
+The promotion of equity, diversity, inclusion, and belonging in STEM is core to the mission of the HILS Preview Weekend.

 At the HILS Preview Weekend, participants will: